-Beijing-style repression is coming to Hong Kong.
-What will Washington do?
+Pompeo calls Chinese plan to exert sweeping controls in Hong Kong a ‘death knell’ for territory’s autonomy

 With approval expected within a week, Beijing will be empowered to target its critics in the former British colony, as it has done on the Chinese mainland.
 Actions that once shocked, such as the kidnapping of booksellers from Hong Kong in 2015, will be legal — and perhaps routine.

+On Friday, Pompeo amplified the U.S. denunciations, saying the Chinese plan “would be a death knell” for the relative autonomy promised to Hong Kong when Britain handed over control in 1997.

+“The United States strongly urges Beijing to reconsider its disastrous proposal,” Pompeo said in a statement.

-Provisions against “foreign interference” appear to put diplomats at risk of harassment; already, China last year leaked personal information of an American official in Hong Kong, accusing her of fomenting unrest, and detained an employee of the British consulate, who said he was blindfolded and shackled.
+China’s provisions against “foreign interference” appear to put diplomats at risk of harassment.
+Last year, the country leaked personal information of an American official in Hong Kong, accusing her of fomenting unrest, and detained an employee of the British Consulate, who said he was blindfolded and shackled.

 “If agents of China’s national security apparatus can operate in Hong Kong, they can use the same methods that they use in China,” said Leung Kwok-hung, a political activist in Hong Kong.
 “That is the end for us.”